PRASADD65/tech_eazy_PRASADD65_aws_internship/README.md

 - EC2 start time - cron(45 22 * * ? *) (As per your requirement)
 - EC2 stop time  - cron(45 22 * * ? *)   (As per your requirement)
 - It might take some time to display the spring boot application on browser.
 Wait for the EC2 to complete it's initializing process.
+- The 1st CI/CD will show you build failed.
+No need to worry, it is just the health check error of the spring boot application, as the spring boot app takes some time to boot.
+Rest, all the infrastructre is ready to do it's task.
+On the further commits the health check error will be reslove and you will see the green check mark.

 ---